GET IN TOUCH

 Immediate Actions Within 48 Hours

-• Gather documents: Collect all garnishment notices, correspondence from debt collectors, and prior court judgments.
-These are needed to file a defendant’s claim form or prepare a legal defense.
+Gather all garnishment notices, correspondence from debt collectors, and prior court judgments.
+These are needed to file a defendant's claim form or prepare a legal defense.
+Contact the Georgia Department of Revenue or the IRS immediately.
+Document the conversation, including the date, time, and representative's name, to confirm available options.

 Short-Term Actions Within 30 Days

-• File responses: Submit a defendant’s claim form or appeal if there are grounds to dispute the debt.
+Submit a defendant's claim form or appeal if there are grounds to dispute the debt.
 Under Georgia wage garnishment laws, this may temporarily halt enforcement.
+Prepare a budget showing disposable income, basic living expenses, and legally required deductions.
+This information is necessary when requesting a payment plan or hardship relief.
+If you need help estimating your exposure, the IRS wage garnishment calculator can provide a useful starting point.

 Long-Term Strategies for Debt Resolution